yaramohamadi/Machine_Learning_intro/README.md

 #### Intro_to_ML_1:
   - 1:
-    - What is machine learning?
+    - What is Machine Learning?
-    - Types of machine learning
+    - Types of Machine Learning
-    - Types of supervised learning
+    - Types of Supervised Learning
   - 2.1:
     - Types of Regression
     - Simple Linear Regression
   - 2.2:
-    - Model Evaluation in Regression Models
+    - Model Evaluation in Regression
     - Overfitting
     - Train/test split
     - Cross-Validation